Mobile network Everything Everywhere has set up a campaign that calls on government to speed up the provision of 4G mobile data services in the UK.

 User demands for faster access to business intelligence data and the rise of "big data" analytics are complicating data integration for BI systems.

 The manufacturing sector across Western Europe is opening up to the cloud with initial doubts about using hosted technology appearing to dissipate.
-The latest review of the state of the market from IDC indicates that the sector, which has been one of the slowest in the uptake of cloud computing, is

 Services and outsourcing house Getronics has been detailing aspects of its evolving business strategy as its acquisition by Germany-based investment vehicle Aurelius, first announced in January, closes.
-Besides detailing future innovations, such as a cloud services and application aggregator set to

 From its growing ecosystem to Sybase Afaria, here is a collection of SearchSAP.com stories that clarify what SAP’s evolving mobile roadmap means for customers.

 Software Asset Management (SAM) needs an informed reseller supporting the technology to ensure that the customer gets the best out of it, according to Sean Robinson, director of License Dashboard.
-The benefits of software asset management (SAM) has long been argued, but when it comes to actually de

 In this new feature, we examine Windows quotes and tell the stories behind the sound bites.
 First up: Why you need to rethink Active Directory domain joins.